microsoft/aed-go-learn-content/write-test-program/includes/3-project-core.md

 ok      github.com/msft/bank    0.094s
 ```

+This is passing because we have implemented the structs for *Customer* and *Account*.
 Now that we have the structs let's write the methods we use to add the features we need in the initial version of our bank, like deposit, withdraw, and transfer money.

-## Method: Deposit
+## Implement the deposit method

 We need to start with a method to start adding money to our account, but before we do that, let's create the `TestDeposit` function in the `bank_test.go` file, like this:

 ```go